 Key Area 1: Programme Design, Planning & Implementation

-• Lead development of Programme Management Methodology (PMM) tools for assigned Projects, including but not limited to drafting of Detailed Implementation Plans, Phased Budgets, Procurement Plans and HR Plans.
+- Lead development of PMM tools for assigned Projects, including but not limited to drafting of Detailed Implementation Plans, Phased Budgets, Procurement Plans and HR Plans.

 Key Area 2: Partnerships

-• Represent SCI at cluster meetings and other external forums, as delegated by Programme Manager and the Field Office Manager (FOM), and agreed with PDQA, ensuring regular attendance and timely sharing of key notes with relevant colleagues.
+- Represent SCI at cluster meetings and other external forums, as delegated by Programme Manager and the Field Office Manager (FOM), and agreed with Programme Development & Quality (PDQ), ensuring regular attendance and timely sharing of key notes with relevant colleagues.

 Key Area 3: Monitoring, Evaluation, Accountability & Learning (MEAL)

-• Conduct joint field and partner visits with other functions (e.g. Supply Chain, PDQA) to verify project activities are implemented according to plans and targets.
+- Conduct joint field and partner visits with other functions (e.g. Supply Chain, PDQ) to verify project activities are implemented according to plans and targets.